 “Our actors don’t need Bollywood to become stars”: Pakistani blogger in reply to Indian Journalist

-Remember the open letter written to Pakistani heartthrob Fawad Khan by a Bollywood journalist?
-The open letter titled ‘Dear Fawad Khan.
+Remember the open letter written by a Bollywood journalist to Pakistani heartthrob Fawad Khan titled ‘Dear Fawad Khan.
 It’s time.
-Go back to Pakistan’ sparked a rather controversial debate on whether the Pakistani artists should leave Bollywood and go back in the wake of the Uri attack.
+Go Back to Pakistan’?
+It sparked a rather controversial debate on whether Pakistani artists should leave Bollywood and return in the wake of the Uri attack.

 The content and tone of the letter claimed that India has “given you (Fawad Khan and other Pakistani artists) more money in two years than what you could have possibly earned in Pakistan in 10 years.
 We have given you the recognition that you would have never been able to earn sitting in Karachi.
 We made you act in great movies; we helped you endorse brands.
 And hey, we also made you a bigger star in Pakistan,” among.